FynnMP/fun_learning/README.md

 5. Finally: Learn Hard, Play Hard!

 # Debug
 If you have any problem running the project please make sure that you have all the necessary libraries installed.
-Namely those are:
+Namely, those are:
 1. tkinter
 2. pygame
 3. subprocess